jbsparrow/CyberDropDownloader/docs/reference/configuration-options/settings/sorting.md

 This is the path to the folder you'd like sorted downloads to be stored in.

 {% hint style="warning" %}
-Setting `sort_folder` to the same value as `scan_folder` is not officiality supported and will lead to expected results
+Setting `sort_folder` to the same value as `scan_folder` is not supported and will lead to expected results
 {% endhint %}

 ## `sort_incrementer_format`